mercedes-benz/kafka-integration-samples/kafka-sample/golang/README.md

 package main

 const (
-	ClientId         = "YOUR_CLIENT_ID"               // use the client you have received ClientSecret     = "YOUR_CLIENT_SECRET"           // use the secret you have received scope            = "SCOPE"                        // use the scope, you have received TopicName        = "vehiclesignals." + ClientId   // use topic for the client you have received GroupId          = ClientId + ".GROUP_ID_POSTFIX" // you can change the postfix of your consumer group BootstrapUrl     = "BOOTSTRAP_URL"                // use the correct broker url for your region OauthTokenApiUrl = "OAUTH_TOKEN_API_URL"          // use the correct token API url for your region
+	ClientName       = "YOUR_CLIENT_NAME"	            // use the client name you have received ClientId         = "YOUR_CLIENT_ID"                 // use the client id you have received ClientSecret     = "YOUR_CLIENT_SECRET"             // use the secret you have received Scope            = "SCOPE"                          // use the scope, you have received TopicName        = "vehiclesignals." + ClientName   // use topic for the client you have received GroupId          = ClientName + ".GROUP_ID_POSTFIX" // you can change the postfix of your consumer group BootstrapUrl     = "BOOTSTRAP_URL"                  // use the correct broker url for your region OauthTokenApiUrl = "OAUTH_TOKEN_API_URL"            // use the correct token API url for your region

 )
 ```